zaavaleta33/zaavaleta33/README.md

 - 💪 I love that rush you get when you finally solve an error.
 - 🌱 Some hobbies of mine include going to coffee shops, tasting new foods, adventureing into the city and working out! :)
 - 👾 Coding Langueges I know: C++, C, html, CSS, javascprit, python, Swift, and Assembly
+-  I have recently been working on building react native app's on ios and android.
 - 🏳️Languages I know: English, and Spanish
 - 👍🏽 Also If you have any leetcode questions that may be helpful send them my way